-These healthy sour cream and blueberry scones are so addicting that you’ll be glad they’re more nutritious and lower in carbs and sugar than traditional scones!
+These sour cream and blueberry almond flour scones are so addicting that you'll be glad they're more nutritious and lower in carbs and sugar than traditional scones!

 It wasn’t until recently that I started to enjoy scones.
 While vanilla scones drew me in, these blueberry and sour cream scones have me hooked.
 The combination of sour cream and blueberry is completely addicting!
 And because they’re made with almond flour, all of this flavor and perfect texture comes in blueberry scones that are lower in carbs and more nutritious than traditional scones.

 How Will the Ingredients in these Scones Boost Mood and Brain Function?

 Calling scones “healthy” might seem bold.
 What is it about these sour cream and blueberry scones that empowers me to call them healthy?

 - Lower in Sugar and Carbs than Most Scones: Minimizing commercial baked goods and sweets is a key component of dietary recommendations for mood (source).
 Thankfully, these aren’t standard commercial scones!
 Almond flour instead of all-purpose flour means they’re gluten-free, grain-free and significantly lower in carbs.
 I’ve also minimized the sugar in this recipe, which keeps it to 9 grams per scone and a total of 18 grams of net carbs.
 In comparison, Starbucks blueberry scones contain 22 grams of sugar and 54 total grams of carbs! (source).